alsadi22/swaedfirebase/README.md

 ├── components/       # React components
 │   ├── ui/           # UI components
 │   └── layout/       # Layout components
-├── lib/              # Utilities and Supabase client └── supabase/         # Database migrations
+├── lib/              # Utilities and database client └── database/         # Database schema and migrations and setup
 ```

 ## Deployment

-The application is deployed on Vercel with automatic Supabase integration.
+The application is deployed on Vercel with automatic PostgreSQL integration.

 ## License